Exercise - Route traffic through the NVA

 Test traffic routing through the network virtual appliance

 The final steps use the Linux traceroute utility to show how traffic is routed.
 You'll use the ssh command to run traceroute on each VM.
-The first test will show the route taken by ICMP packets sent from the public VM to the private VM.
-The second test will show the route taken by ICMP packets sent from the private VM to the public VM.
+The first test shows the route taken by ICMP packets sent from the public VM to the private VM.
+The second test shows the route taken by ICMP packets sent from the private VM to the public VM.

 1. Run the following command to trace the route from public to private.
 When prompted, enter the password for the azureuser account that you specified earlier.